Individualized Nutrition – The Functional Approach

 A low oxalate (oxalic acid) diet restricts foods that are high in oxalates.
 Oxalic acid is an organic compound found in many plants, so many high-oxalate foods are otherwise healthy foods.

-High oxalate foods include spinach, beets, chocolate, peanuts, wheat bran, tea, berries, and nuts (cashews, pecans, and almonds).
-Excessive consumption of these high oxalate foods can cause high levels of oxalic acid in the body.
+High-oxalate foods include spinach, beets, chocolate, peanuts, wheat bran, tea, berries, and nuts (cashews, pecans, and almonds).
+Excessive consumption of these high-oxalate foods can cause high levels of oxalic acid in the body.

 In addition to obtaining oxalates from food, your body can produce oxalic acid.
-It is the most acidic organic acid in our bodies, derived primarily from fungus (Aspergillus and Penicillium), Candida, or your metabolism.
+It is the most acidic organic acid in our bodies, derived primarily from fungi (Aspergillus and Penicillium), Candida, or your metabolism.
 Deficiencies in vitamin B6 can contribute to elevations in oxalic acid.

 High oxalates can be very dangerous.
 Oxalate crystals have a sharp physical structure that can cause oxidative damage, increase inflammation, cause pain, and damage tissues.
 Oxalate crystals may form in joints, blood vessels, muscles, kidneys, lungs, heart, thyroid, eyes, and even the brain.
 High oxalic acid can hinder the proper function of vital bodily functions, poison the mitochondria, and contribute to kidney stones.

-High oxalates in the gastrointestinal tract may significantly reduce absorption of essential minerals such as calcium, magnesium, zinc, and more.
+High oxalates in the gastrointestinal tract may significantly reduce the absorption of essential minerals such as calcium, magnesium, zinc, and more.
 Oxalates may form in the bones, crowding out bone marrow cells.
 This can lead to anemia and immunosuppression.
 Identifying elevated oxalate metabolites is significant for people with chronic pain, joint issues, kidney stones, and other health issues.

 A low oxalate diet can be helpful for painful conditions such as fibromyalgia.
 Reducing these inflammatory oxalates helps to heal the gut and reduce yeast and dysbiosis.
 For more information on a low oxalate diet, read this article.